 13.1 Beginning 60 days after the Commission's adoption of this CPAP, Qwest will provide the Commission and CLECs opting into the CPAP with a monthly report of Qwest's performance for the PIDs.
+These reports shall contain any carry-over payment amounts and calculations as well as the current month's information.
 Qwest will collect, analyze, and report performance data for these measurements.
-Qwest will store such data in easy-toaccess electronic form for three years after they have been produced and for an additional three years in an archived format.
+Qwest will store such data in easy-to-access electronic form for three years after they have been produced and for an additional three years in an archived format.
 Any failure to follow these requirements shall be treated as a violation of the CPAP integrity requirements discussed in sections 17.5 and 17.8.

-13.2 Qwest shall deliver the individual monthly report to CLEC and the aggregate State report to the Commission via email on or before the last business day of each month following the relevant performance period.
+13.2 Qwest shall deliver the individual monthly report to CLEC and the aggregate State report to the Commission and the Office of Consumer Counsel via email on or before the last business day of each month following the relevant performance period.

 13.3 In the case of late reporting, Qwest shall make a payment of \$500 per calendar day to the Special Fund.
-This amount represents the total payment for missing a reporting deadline, rather than a payment per report.
+This amount represents the total payment for missing a reporting deadline, rather than a payment per report and does not count against the cap described in Section 11.1.
+This payment shall begin on the report due date and continue until the report is actually distributed.